c0reyes/c0reyes/README.md

 ## Hi 👋 I am Conrado!

-I am a backend developer and some frontend, now dabbling in data analysis.
+I am a backend developer and some frontend from Dominican Republic 🇩🇴, now dabbling in data analysis.
 Some of the languages I use are Java, Perl, Python and R.

 - ‍💻 Currently looking for work as a data science or backend programmer.
 - 😊 I like open source projects.